Russell On Pole Position At Las Vegas GP, Verstappen Ahead Of Norris - UrduPoint

 Russell On Pole Position At Las Vegas GP, Verstappen Ahead Of Norris

-Las Vegas, (APP - UrduPoint / Pakistan Point News - 23rd Nov, 2024) George Russell of Mercedes took pole position for the Las Vegas Grand Prix on Friday while title-chasing Max Verstappen was fifth as the Dutchman closes in on a fourth successive world championship.
+Las Vegas, (APP - UrduPoint / Pakistan Point News - 23rd Nov, 2024) George Russell of Mercedes took pole position for the Las Vegas Grand Prix on Friday while title-chasing Max Verstappen was fifth.

-Ferrari's Carlos Sainz was second ahead of Pierre Gasly of Alpine with Red Bull's Verstappen finishing one spot ahead of title rival Lando Norris of McLaren who was sixth.
+Ferrari's Carlos Sainz was second ahead of Pierre Gasly of Alpine with Red Bull's three-time world champion Verstappen finishing one spot ahead of title rival Lando Norris of McLaren who was sixth.

 Charles Leclerc, in the second Ferrari, was fourth fastest in qualifying and will share the second row with Gasly whose impressive performance on the Las Vegas street circuit followed a shock third-place finish in Brazil last time out.